-It felt like every week this summer there was a new rumor circulating about a shark spotting near Misquamicut, real or imagined.
+It felt like every week last summer there was a new rumor circulating about a shark spotting near Misquamicut, real or imagined.
 While we should all instinctively know to steer clear of sharks in the water, these ancient creatures are actually very complex, wildly misunderstood, and vital to the health of our oceans.
 Keith Cowley curates the Living Sharks Museum in downtown Westerly in the hopes of combating these unwarranted negative stereotypes and helping to ensure their survival for another 400 million years.

 Brought to you by

 Keith became fascinated by sharks and prehistoric animals at a young age, as many do.